 Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
 Just2Trade offers virtual trading while Charles Schwab does not.
 For mobile trading, Just2Trade offers the iPhone App and Android App while Charles Schwab offers the iPhone App, iPad App and Android App.
 Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
 Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Charles Schwab while Just2Trade offers none of these.
 On the whole, when it comes to tools, research, and mobile trading, Charles Schwab finished with awards Best in Class - Platforms & Tools and Best in Class - Research in 2017, while Just2Trade came up with none of these.

-Overall, Charles Schwab boasts 4.50 stars versus Just2Trade's 2.50 stars.
+Overall, Charles Schwab takes the upper hand with 4.50 stars over Just2Trade's 2.50 stars.